pedrolamas/pedrolamas.com/_posts/2017-04-04-await-your-event-handlers-completion-with-deferred-events.md

 My personal implementation is available on the [DeferredEvents NuGet package](https://www.nuget.org/packages/DeferredEvents/) that you can install by running `Install-Package DeferredEvents` on the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console), or add with Visual Studio NuGet Packages Manager.

 This is a .NET Standard 1.0 package, so you should be able to use it on any .NET project!

+If you want to take a look at what's inside, the full source code is available [here](https://github.com/PedroLamas/DeferredEvents).

 ## Usage